top of page

 FIELD INTERVIEWS

-PETER BAILEY - American journalist, author, and lecturer.
-He was an associate of Malcolm X and a member of the Organization of African American Unity (OAAU).
+PETER BAILEY – American journalist, author, and lecturer.
+He was an associate of

-JOHN BARBOUR – The father of reality TV, host Real People, filmmaker, The Garrison Tapes and The Second Assassination of John Kennedy
+host of Real People; filmmaker of The Garrison Tapes and The Second Assassination of John Kennedy

-GINA BELAFONTE - Daughter of actor and activist Harry Belafonte, a close friend of both Martin Luther King and President Kennedy.
+GINA BELAFONTE – Daughter of actor and activist Harry Belafonte, a close friend of both Martin Luther King Jr. and President Kennedy.

 WALTER BOWE – Member of Malcolm X’s organization, OAAU.

-CLAYBORNE CARSON - Professor of History at Stanford and former director of the Martin Luther King, Jr., Research and Education Institute.
+CLAYBORNE CARSON – Professor of History at Stanford and former director of the Martin Luther King, Jr. Research and Education Institute.
 Since 1985, he has directed the Martin Luther King Papers Project, which is working on editing and publishing the papers of MLK.

 XERNONA CLAYTON – Civil rights leader and broadcasting executive who worked with MLK.